JonathanHolvey/sharepy/readme.md

 r = s.getfile("https://example.sharepoint.com/Test%20Library/Test%20File.pdf")
 ```

-This will download the file to the current directory and return a `requests` object.
+This will download the file to the current directory and return a `response` object.
 Alternatively you can specify a location to save the file to:

 ```python
 r = s.getfile("https://example.sharepoint.com/Test%20Library/Test%20File.pdf", "downloads/file.pdf")